 Once the custard is completely chilled, beat heavy cream until you get stiff peaks.
 Fold into the custard and refrigerate until you are ready to put on kringle.

-Step Four: Putting it all together and baking it!
+Step Four: Assembly and baking

 Line two baking sheets with parchment paper.
 Unwrap the dough and cut it in half (makes two 10 inch kringles).